AskADock/noble-dev/index.md

 ## Milestone 1

-Milestone 1 is the reintroduction into the
+Milestone 1 is the reintroduction to Noble, worked on as a capstone project in continuation of engineering management.

-### Week 1
+### Week 1 (January 27 - February 7, 2025)

 The team met with the sponsor to discuss the progress of Noble and to gather feedback on the current implementation.
 During the meeting, the sponsor provided valuable insights into it's currently procedures and plans to further integrate Noble into their workflows.